HannahGoode/Hannah/TEALS2.md

 # TEALS - Level 1 Heading

-this is my test under level 1. this is for the introduction to software technologies** At *Towers High School*!
+this is my test under level 1. this is for the **Introduction to software technologies** class At *Towers High School*!
 Links are easy to make - The high school can be found [here] https://www.towershs.dekalb.k12.ga.us/

-!(The Towers High School and Dekalb County schools logos].(https://www.towershs.dekalb.k12.ga.us/sysimages/logo.png
+![The Towers High School and Dekalb County schools logos].(https://www.towershs.dekalb.k12.ga.us/sysimages/logo.png)

 Three things we want to cover are:
 1. how to use git